Swasth-Apps/healthcoach-help/src/pages/client/topics/sessions.md

 ![View Sessions on Calendar](/img/my-calendar-i.png "View Sessions on Calendar")

-Not only this, but you can also view the upcoming session- day, date, and time on the dashboard.
-With this, you can better plan your days and never miss any activity.
+You can also view the upcoming session- day, date, and time on the dashboard and subsequently plan your days to never miss a session or assessment.